KonradIT/gopro-ble-py/README.md

 # gopro-ble-py

-Python Bluetooth controller for HERO 5 Black and HERO7 Black
+Python Bluetooth controller for GoPro cameras starting from the HERO5 Black (successfully tested with the HERO5 Black, HERO6 Black, HERO7 Black, MAX)

 ## How to run:

-Enable WiFi on the GoPro and go to connect> connect new > GoPro APP
+Enable WiFi on the GoPro and go to connect > connect new > GoPro APP

 Then connect to the WiFi AP created by the GoPro